 Echigo-Tsumari Art Triennale has invented a new form of journey: guided by art through the Satoyama landscape.
 The visitor interacts with the works, and more broadly with the region and local people, while traveling from one work to the next.
 A journey here is not only a reflection of the localities, but also the tracing and reinvention of history and time.
 The landscape, livelihood and communities of the region fostered through great efforts of agriculture attract visitors not only domestic but also from overseas.
 The pilgrimage allows them to reexamine global environmental approaches, and expand the dialogue of how people relate to nature.

-The 2018 Triennale will offer two courses of the official bus tour, featuring new and major works.
+The 2018 Triennale offers two courses of the official bus tour, featuring new and major works.
 One is called the "Antelope Course" to visit the works which highlight terraced rice fields and civil engineering as device to survive in the severe natural environment such as heavy snowfall and earthquakes.
 This course highlights Yukihisa Isobe’s past and new works as well as his memorial museum.
 The other is the "Salmon Course," to visit the works along the Shinano River, the longest river in Japan, and enjoy the dynamic topography such as river terraces.
 Each course includes a special lunch produced by a Michelin-star chef or food artist, emphasizing local food that is fresh and seasonal in the menus.
 Food is an important part of the Echigo-Tsumari art travel.

 The Hojoki Shiki in 2018 Exhibition